Glyce: Glyph-vectors for Chinese Character Representations: Glyce

-\paragraph{Glyce-BERT layer} Position embeddings are first added to the glyph embeddings.
-The addition is then concatenated with BERT to obtain the full Glyce representation.
-This marks the end of Glyph and BERT combination. \paragraph{Task-specific output layer} Glyce-BERT representations are used to represent the token at that position, similar as word embeddings or Elmo emebddings \citep{peters2018deep}.
+\item \textbf{Glyce-BERT layer} Position embeddings are first added to the glyph embeddings.
+The addition is then concatenated with BERT to obtain the full Glyce representations.

+\item \textbf{Task-specific output layer} Glyce representations are used to represent the token at that position, similar as word embeddings or Elmo emebddings \citep{peters2018deep}.
 Contextual-aware information has already been encoded in the BERT representation but not glyph representations.
 We thus need additional context models to encode contextual-aware glyph representations.
 Here, we choose multi-layer transformers \citep{vaswani2017attention}.
-The output representations from transformers are used as outputs to the prediction layer.
-It is worth noting that the representations for the special \textsc{cls} and \textsc{sep} positions are maintained at the final task-specific embedding layer.
+The output representations from transformers are used as inputs to the prediction layer.
+It is worth noting that the representations the special \textsc{cls} and \textsc{sep} tokens are maintained at the final task-specific embedding layer. \end{itemize}